Academics are fast becoming a thing of the past in public schools.

 Consider the involvement of radical Stanford educator Linda Darling-Hammond, a board member emeritus of CASEL and known associate of communist terrorist turned educator William Ayers.

 More than a few other colleagues of Ayers are or were also involved with CASEL and SEL, with his University of Illinois at Chicago being central to the scheme.
-At least three out of 13 members listed on CASEL’s website came from that university’s Department of Education and Psychology.
+At least 3 of 13 members listed on CASEL’s website came from that university’s Department of Education and Psychology.

 SEL was formally unveiled in the late 1990s.
 However, the real history behind it goes way back to Lev Vygotsky, a Soviet psychologist who studied how to effectively brainwash children to become good communists.